2016 Institute on Integrative Learning and the Departments

 Who Should Attend?

 The Institute is designed for faculty and administrative teams leading change to deepen students’ integrative learning over time—connecting general education with learning in the major, and curricular with co-curricular learning.
 Campus teams at any stage in the process of emphasizing integrative learning for student success are encouraged to apply.
 The minimum team size is five people, including at least one senior academic officer.
 Key administrative leaders are essential for accomplishing broad-based educational reform on campus.
 Networks of engaged chairs and faculty can help sustain this reform.
-Additional individuals from faculty development, student affairs, or assessment offices are encouraged to attend.
+Teams are also encouraged to include additional individuals from faculty development, student affairs, or assessment offices.

 Questions may be directed to Elizabeth Dickens at firstname.lastname@example.org or 202-884-7438.